datagrok-ai/mol-track/README.md

 - As an administrator, I want to configure the business rules for compound uniqueness verification.
 - As an administrator, I want to configure the business rules for no-structure uniqueness.
 - As a chemist, I want to register a batch with a no-structure compound and receive appropriate batch and compound identifiers.
+- As a chemist or registrar, I want to annotate my registration with aliases, so that I can capture external identifiers.
+- As chemist, I want to query compounds using substructure, similarity, exact, no-stereo exact or tautomeric methods, so that I might retrieve the exact subset that is scientifically interesting.
+- As a scientist, I want to query batches by properties and/or aliases to find the relevant batches.
+- As a scientist, I want to query compounds by properties and/or aliases to find the relevant compounds.
+- As a peptide chemist, I want to register my compounds using a helm representation,
+- As an administrator, I want to configure my system so that certain properties must adhere to controlled vocabularies, in order to maintain data cleanliness.

 ## Persona / Roles
 - Administrator has all the appropriate rights to administer the system
 - Chemist (or editor) has the ability to add batches and compounds and update those that created.
 - Registar has the ability to add batches and compounds in bulk and edit all compounds and batches.
+- Viewer has the ability to search and retrieve compounds, batches/lots and appropriate properties

 ## Concepts
 - As a compound registration system, meaning registering and tracking the parent structure and obtaining a unique corporate id for the structure.